“I write poems, stories, songs, visions, spells, prayers. I write about what I know and I write about things I can’t see, but I think might be there.”

-I’ve worked as an outdoor performer and artist for over twenty years, but I don’t think many of my audiences or peers would describe me as a writer.
-I acknowledge my written practice though – my poetry, my short stories, and and all the artist statements and tenders and commissions and funding bids– have furthered my creative exploration and the development of my ideas.
+I’ve worked as an outdoor performer and artist for over twenty years but I don’t think many of my audiences or peers would describe me as a writer.
+I do however acknowledge that my written practice – my poetry, my short stories, as well as all the artist statements, commission tenders and funding bids– has furthered my creative exploration, building my ideas into projects.

 Writing is always the starting point for my work; long before I articulate those ideas visually, or as performances or songs.
-I write everything down.
+I write everything down, often in pencil.

-My endeavour to articulate ideas also serves me stratigically.
+My endeavours to articulate ideas also serve me stratigically.
 My words have attracted project support and creative partnerships with festivals and venues, secured key commissions and enabled me to tour and market my work.

 I have also supported other artists in writing marketing materials, tenders and funding applications for their work.